LukasGutenberg/katacoda-scenarios/basic-cue-tutorial/step2.md

 - In CUE you can create definitions as recipes that your structs will have to adhere to.
 - When creating your struct, which is similar to a JSON object, you can specify for it to adhere to your definition.
 - You can also create constraints or restrictions on which data is allowed in your structs.

-Constraints can not only be applied to CUE data, but also to JSON and YAML using cue vet.

-Constraints in CUE can also reduce boilerplate, which is a section of code that is reused in many places with little alteration.